ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances-network.md

 ### Order new VLANs
 {: #vs_orderinginstances-new-vlans}

-If you are ordering for a public and private network, one public VLAN and two private VLANs are required for your cluster order.
+If you are ordering for a public and private network, one public VLAN and two private VLANs are required for your instance order.
 The two private VLANs are trunked into each bare metal server.

-If you are ordering for a private network, two private VLANs are only required for your cluster order.
+If you are ordering for a private network, two private VLANs are only required for your instance order.

 ### Select existing VLANs
 {: #vs_orderinginstances-existing-vlans}